 4.)
 Upper Hot Springs

 A short distance from the gondolas, visitors to Banff will find the Upper Hot Springs.
-For over 100 years now, visitors have been enjoying the natural mineral water springs, which are kept at a steamy 98-104 degrees Fahrenheit (37-40 Celsius).
+For over 100 years now, visitors have been enjoying the natural mineral water springs, which are kept at a steady 98-104 degree Fahrenheit (37-40 Celsius).

 The views from up here is also incredible: at an elevation of 5,200 feet (1,585 m), visitors relaxing in the springs have an incredible view of Mount Rundle and the rest of the alpine valley.
-You can also rest easy knowing that the its fairly cheap to get into: just $7.30 for adults and $6.30 for kids.
+You can also rest easy knowing that it’s fairly cheap to get into (around $10-15 CAD).

 5.)
 Cave and Basin National Historic Site